 There was no outlook written for Fernando Salas in 2018.
 Check out the latest news below for more on his current fantasy value.

 Fernando Salas Contract Information:

-Signed a one-year, $2.4 million contract with the Angels in January 2016, avoiding arbitration.
+Signed a minor-league contract with the Diamondbacks in January of 2018.

 To instantly reveal our fantasy analysis of every player – including Fernando Salas – simply subscribe now.